Tuesday, October 1, 2013

 “I love the chicken and the egg,

-the yoghurt there to mix it up
+the yogurt there to mix it up

 and this past week